logo

 3. Learning Environment:

 • MBA: The diversity in an MBA classroom is rich, for the peers come from various industries and backgrounds, resulting in a wide exchange of ideas and perspectives.
+Online MBA offerings include live sessions, simulations and international virtual projects now.

 • EMBA: The peer-learning-from-practical-experience nature of the environment and the top-level discussions in EMBA courses are possible because those who study in such programs are usually working in senior positions.
+Hybrid EMBAs are increasingly popular among senior professionals seeking flexibility without compromising networking or access to faculty.

 4. Investment of Money: